Vietnamese Coconut Tapioca Pudding

-Vietnamese Coconut Tapioca Pudding Recipe (Chè Chuối) may well be the best sago pearl desserts!
-It’s creamy and milky yet Paleo, vegan, gluten and dairy-free.
+Vietnamese Coconut Tapioca Pudding Recipe (Chè Chuối) may well be the best sago pearl dessert!
+It’s creamy and milky yet Paleo, vegan, gluten, and dairy-free.
 Enjoy it cold or warm and it always leaves me wanting more…

 A Twist On The Classic Vietnamese Tapioca Pudding Recipe

 This is a rewrite of a coconut tapioca pudding recipe that I shared a few years ago.
 Vietnamese tapioca pudding (Chè Chuối) is a quick and easy dessert.
 You can enjoy it warm or cold and that makes it great for all-year-round.

 Traditionally, the recipes usually call for pandan leaves and use sugar as a sweetener.
 To make it easier, I replaced them with vanilla extract and skip the added sugar.
 The full fat coconut milk, mango, and banana add natural sweetness to the pudding and that makes this Paleo tapioca pudding much healthier yet just as yummy.